darrelrobinson/swirl_metod_c/README.md

 # swirl_metod_c

-This course is intended to give students of Methods C at the Department of Government, Uppsala University a brief introduction to the R programming language while providing at the same time a resource for studying the course content.
+This course is intended to give students of Methods C at the Department of Government, Uppsala University a brief introduction to the R programming language while simultaneously providing a resource for studying the course content.

 The lessons are a small collection of existing swirl lessons (see www.swirlstats.com) that have been ordered and packaged.